mariorod98/ObsidianVault/🌱 Seedbox/Talk con la shanni.md

 - Have your CV and Portfolio ready.
 - No need for a cover letter.
 They act as the cover letter.
 - Understand the recruiters' goals.
+- Leverage the recruiters' time.
+- Be available for emails and calls.
+- Contact the recruiter before and after your interviews.

+Applying directly with studios:
+- Set up job alerts on LinkedIn and Google
+- Connect with studio contacts (LinkedIn).
+Find who is in the programmer team, who is the recruitment team.
+- Only contact relevant studios.
+- Keep a spreadsheet to track your applications
+- Be polite and respectful, even when rejected

+## Interview Process
+2 most common interview process:

+1. First stage - Test
+2. Second stage - Interview
+3. Third stagee - Final interview

+1. First stage - Casual Interview
+2. Second stag e- Technical interview
+3. Third stage - Finalk interview and potential offer

+**Interview prep**

+Test
+- Plan your time, how long do you have?
+- Don't take on too many tests at once.
+If you receive 5 test request, prioritize some, not all the tests.
+Try to delay the test if you can not make it.
+- Make sure you understand the brief of the test
+- Ask how they want it to be submitted.
+Is it an online questionnaire, do you have to send it to a specific email

+Interviews:
+- Research the studio, the people working them, the games, when was it established, how  big it is, what is their business culture.
+- Practice explaining your projects.